-- The effect of the project on accessing adjacent land, including environmentally sensitive lands; - The potential for changes to existing environmental conditions due to changes in tourism; - The potential for changes to community resiliency from new roadway facility compared to existing and future impacts of sea-level rise under a "no-build" scenario (for this project, community resiliency is assumed to be the ability of communities to prepare, adapt, and recover from any negative impacts to the social, physical, and environmental health of the community); - The potential for changes to the noise and visual, environment for land uses located along the new roadway and connector roadways; and, - The effect of the project on lifestyle/wellness associated with changes to commute times. - Access & Mobility - The project's effect on access needs along and adjacent to the project corridor based on an analysis of trip origination and destinations; - The projects effect on community mobility and connectivity; - The potential for changes in evacuation routes; - The potential for increased transit reliability for existing routes and anticipated transit benefits associated with the new facility; - The potential for changes in tourism as a result of increased or decreased access to resources; and, - Potential for impacts on economic resiliency as a result of tourism changes. - Income & Economics - The potential for job creation during project construction and implementation; - The prioritisation of equitable business and employment opportunities; and, - Effects to tourism based upon improved access. - Housing - The potential for relocations necessary for project construction; - The potential for new development; and, - The potential for impacts to housing availability and affordability.
+- The effect of the project on accessing adjacent land, including environmentally sensitive lands; - Potential for changes to existing environmental conditions due to changes in tourism: - o Potential for changes to community resiliency from new roadway facility compared to existing and future impacts of sea-level rise under a "no-build" scenario; and, - o Potential for changes to the noise and visual, environment for land uses located along the new roadway and connector roadways. - The effect of the project on lifestyle/wellness associated with changes to commute times.

+Access & Mobility

+- The project's effect on access needs along and adjacent to the project corridor based on an analysis of trip origination and destinations; - o The projects effect on community mobility and connectivity; - o The potential for changes in evacuation routes; and, - The potential for increased transit reliability for existing routes and anticipated transit benefits associated with the new facility.

+• Income & Economics

+- o The potential for job creation during project construction and implementation; and, - o The prioritisation of equitable business and employment opportunities.

+Housing

+- o The potential for relocations necessary for project construction; and, - o The potential for new development